MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-set-up-payment-application-rules.md

 ---
-title: Use Automatic Application to Reconcile Payments | Microsoft Docs
+title: Set Up Rules for Automatic Application of Payments
 description: On the Payment Application Rules page, you set up rules to govern how payments/bank transactions should be automatically applied to their related open ledger entries when you use the Apply Automatically function on the Payment Reconciliation Journal page.

 author: SorenGP

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: payment process, direct payment posting, reconcile payment, expenses, cash receipts ms.date: 01/13/2020 ms.author: sgroespe
+ms.search.keywords: payment process, direct payment posting, reconcile payment, expenses, cash receipts ms.date: 04/01/2021 ms.author: edupont

 ---
 # Set Up Rules for Automatic Application of Payments

 On the **Payment Application Rules** page, you set up rules to govern how payment text (on a bank transaction) is automatically matched with text on open entries in the following two processes:

 - Automatically apply payments to their related open (unpaid) invoices, credit memos, or other entries when you use the **Apply Automatically** function on the **Payment Reconciliation Journal** page.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 - Automatically match bank transactions with their related, internal bank account ledger entries when you choose the **Match Automatically** action on the **Bank Acc.
 Reconciliation** page.
 For more information, see [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).